 The project plan is implemented during the execution phase.
 At this point, teams will work on the deliverables to ensure that the project meets the necessary requirements.

 Everyone usually gathers for a meeting to mark the official start of the project, where teams can get acquainted with each other and discuss their roles in the success of the project.
-Modes of communication and tools are identified before the project plan is executed.
+Modes of communication and project management tools are identified before the project plan is executed.

 In addition, team members familiarize themselves with the necessary status meetings and reports that will be conducted throughout this phase to collect project metrics.
-The execution phase is a critical point in a project’s lifecycle as it will help everyone determine if their efforts will ultimately be fruitful or not.
+The execution phase is a critical point in a project’s life cycle as it will help everyone determine if their efforts will ultimately be fruitful or not.

 4. Monitoring and Controlling